Zaid-Ajaj/the-elmish-book/chapters/commands/async-xhr.md

 ### `Fable.Fetch` as an alternative to `Fable.SimpleHttp`

-The use of `XMLHttpRequests` API directly in modern Javascript applications is nowadays considered "too old school" and in some cases, not even recommended!
+The use of `XMLHttpRequests` API directly in modern JavaScript applications is nowadays considered "too old school" and in some cases, not even recommended!
 This is because `XMLHttpRequest` mainly uses callbacks for handling the requests and responses.
 We have seen how callbacks cannot be easily composed, making it hard to issue multiple requests in sequence without bloating the code with noise.

-Modern Javascript application will opt for the so-called `fetch()` API when it comes to working with HTTP because it uses Promises for chaining and processing requests and because the API of `fetch` is relatively simpler compared to that of `XMLHttpRequest`.
+Modern JavaScript application will opt for the so-called `fetch()` API when it comes to working with HTTP because it uses Promises for chaining and processing requests and because the API of `fetch` is relatively simpler compared to that of `XMLHttpRequest`.
 Of course, since this `fetch()` thing is really cool, the Fable community has built a binding library around it which is the `Fable.Fetch` package.
 Since `fetch` uses Promises, `Fable.Fetch` uses `Fable.Promise` as a dependency to implement the API to implement the binding because `Fable.Promise` provides a `promise` computation expression to work with Promises as a generic `Promise<'t>` similar to how the `async` computation expression makes it easy to work with `Async<'t>`.
 This means that with `Fable.Fetch` we are able to compose requests just as easy as with `Fable.SimpleHttp`.

 However, I would still recommend using `Fable.SimpleHttp` over `Fable.Fetch` and here is why